PerlFFI/FFI-TinyCC/README.md

     $tcc->set_options($options);

-Set compile options, as you would on the command line, for example:
+Set compiler and linker options, as you would on the command line, for example:

     $tcc->set_options('-I/foo/include -L/foo/lib -DFOO=22');